Iron Behind the Velvet - Chapter 1

 The pipes were strangely silent with so many – even Pascal – in attendance, but the chamber bristled with an electric energy.
 Celebrants crowded the room in tight knots of conversation and the younger children, giddy with speculation, rounded the table piled high with gifts.
 The spiral stair allowed only a slow current of movement from floor to balcony, where feet and legs dangled over the edge and eager faces pressed between the railings.
 Mary and Sarah stood watch in the outer corridor, their arms folded, turning and turning from the festivities to the passage ... to each other.

-Olivia appeared in the high arching entry, the baby nestled in a sling and Luke, his eyes wide at the sight of presents, determined to pull from her grasp.
+Olivia appeared in the high arching entry, the baby nestled in a sling and Luke in hand, his eyes wide at the sight of presents, determined to pull from her grasp.
 The chatter quieted on a slow receding wave.
 Even the children stilled.
-Olivia stood, struggling with Luke ... and for words ... and tears slipped from her eyes.
+Olivia stood, struggling with Luke ... and for words.
 Mary stepped close, reached out, touched her arm, but without speaking, Olivia turned and fled.

 Vincent’s nod was message enough.
 He edged the crowd, and with a last sorrowful smile for her, disappeared down a far corridor.
-After a hug from Mary and trailing Luke’s heartbroken sobs, Catherine hurried after Olivia.
+Catherine hurried after Olivia, trailing Luke’s heartbroken sobs.

 _______

 “This estrangement you feel, Kanin, will be dispelled with your presence alone.
-You do not need words, just your arms around your wife, the touch of your hand to your daughter.
+Your arms around your wife, the touch of your hand to your daughter.
 A smile for Luke.
-They need you ...”
+They need you–”

 “Olivia had help from everyone.
-That is what you wanted, what you were promised.
+As you wanted, as you were promised.
 You knew she would be safe.”

 “She doesn’t know me.”